College of Law

-The 91Ï㽶ÊÓƵ Non-Discrimination Policy applies to all students, faculty and staff of the institution.
-The policy applies to all aspects of educational and employment decisions, including recruitment, admission, hiring, as well as retention, compensation, transfer, and opportunities for advancement.
-Consequently, the College of Law closely adheres to this University policy for students, faculty, and staff, but also includes additional specific prohibitions against segregation and discrimination in its admissions, employment, and other practices related to the program of legal education.
+The 91Ïã½¶ÊÓÆµ Non-Discrimination Statement applies to all students, faculty and staff of the institution.
+The statement applies to all aspects of educational and employment decisions, including recruitment, admission, hiring, as well as retention, compensation, transfer, and opportunities for advancement.
+Consequently, the College of Law closely adheres to this University statement for students, faculty, and staff, but also includes additional specific prohibitions against segregation and discrimination in its admissions, employment, and other practices related to the program of legal education.

 College of Law Policy

-91Ï㽶ÊÓƵ College of Law prohibits discrimination, segregation, and harassment on the basis of race, color, ethnicity, religion, national origin, gender, gender identity or expression, sexual orientation, age, disability military or veteran status in matters of admissions, employment, services, or in the educational programs or activities the College of Law operates.
+91Ïã½¶ÊÓÆµ College of Law prohibits discrimination, segregation, and harassment on the basis of race, color, ethnicity, religion, national origin, gender, gender identity or expression, sexual orientation, age, disability, and military or veteran status, in matters of admissions, employment, services, or in the educational programs or activities the College of Law operates.

 Accreditation Information